robert72127/alicedb/README.md

     )
 ```
 Uses same mechanism as union/except where distinct node is automatically set as output.
-It combines tuples from two tables, only passing those that appeard in both
+It combines changes from two tables, only passing those that appeard in both

 Statefull node that stores two tables one for each source
 count should be left_count x right_count